 Supporting our students

-The College Chaplains support the emotional, social, and spiritual wellbeing of students, staff, families and the wider school community by providing pastoral care services and strategies.
-They work closely with our wellbeing and allied health staff to support students and their educational outcomes.
+The College Chaplain supports the emotional, social, and spiritual wellbeing of students, staff, families and the wider school community by providing pastoral care services and strategies.
+The Chaplin works closely with our wellbeing and allied health staff to support students and their educational outcomes.

-Our two Chaplains are funded under the National Schools Chaplaincy Programme (NSCP).
+Our Chaplain is funded under the National Schools Chaplaincy Programme (NSCP).
 The NSCP defines pastoral care as 'the practice of looking after the personal needs of students, not just their academic needs, through the provision of general spiritual and personal advice.'

-The roles and responsibilities of our Chaplains include:
+The roles and responsibilities of our Chaplain include: